 A race condition is not always a bug, but it is a source of nondeterministic behavior.
 When a race condition does cause a bug, it can be hard to find the source of the problem because it depends on timing, so you can only recreate the issue on rare occasions.
 Debugging it can cause the problem to disappear, because breakpoints and logging can change the timing of individual threads.
 Race conditions produce the most significant challenge in writing multithreaded code.

 To make it easier to write multithreaded code, the Unity C# Job System detects all potential race conditions and protects you from the bugs they can cause.

-For example: if the C# Job System sends a reference to data from your code in the main thread to a job, it cannot verify whether the main thread is reading the data at the same time the job is writing to it.
+For example: if the C# Job System sends a reference to data from your code in the control thread to a job, it cannot verify whether the control thread is reading the data at the same time the job is writing to it.
 This scenario creates a race condition.